pr3y/Bruce/WIKI.md

 New, SPIFFS and SDCard

 ## SD Card Mngr
+Create Folders or Rename, Copy (to SPIFFS also) and Delete files.

 ## SPIFFS Mngr
+Delete, Copy, Rename or Read files from SPIFFS.

 ## WebUI
+Make you device as an AP or connect to a network to use the WebUI, with this you can manage your files on the SD card and also SPIFFS
+Before setting up, you need to access http://bruce.local with the credentials on screen to have access to the manager.

 ## BadUSB
 Only DuckyScript payloads are supported!! for more info on creating your own DuckyScripts [read here](https://docs.hak5.org/hak5-usb-rubber-ducky/ducky-script-basics/hello-world)